hirad1986/LightlyShaders/README.md

 # Plasma 6:

 On Plasma 6 beta builds you can try experimental branch **plasma6**.
 It includes a fork of KWin Blur effect to fix the "korner bug" and does not need any specific window decorations.
+The settings for outline width and color were added.
 Eventually it will become the main branch and the RoundedSBE repo will be archived.

 # Warning: